Can a Polar Tint franchise do auto, residential, and commercial tint from the same shop?

 What's the typical ticket size for window tint?

-$249 to $1,200 per vehicle (ceramic-IR commands premium).
-Bundle pricing across multiple service lines (tint + ceramic, or PPF + ceramic + tint) lifts average ticket by 60-150% versus single-service ticket.
+An entry-level, fast-turn ticket that climbs with premium ceramic-IR film.
+Bundle pricing across multiple service lines (tint + ceramic, or PPF + ceramic + tint) lifts the average ticket well beyond a single-service ticket.
 The Polar Tint playbook is to lead with the customer's primary ask and stack adjacent services into the same ticket.

 What's the margin profile on window tint?

-78-92% gross margin at franchise wholesale film cost.
-The wholesale supplier relationship through Glacier Manufacturing is the structural margin advantage — independent window tint shops pay 100-1000%+ distributor markups, which eats into the same margin band Polar Tint operators capture cleanly.
+A strong gross margin at franchise wholesale film cost (operator-level figures are disclosed in FDD Item 19).
+The wholesale supplier relationship through Glacier Manufacturing is the structural margin advantage — independent window tint shops buy through distributors and pay distributor markups, a cost basis Polar Tint operators avoid.

 What equipment is needed to run window tint in a Polar Tint shop?